 - Help clients deal with transitions in their lives without becoming upset.

-Are There Other Aspects of Occupational Therapy?
+Are There Other Aspects of Occupational Therapy for Autism?

 Another enormous benefit of occupational therapy for autism is how it helps with sensory input issues.
-Some people with an ASD have problems with outside stimuli.
+Some people with ASD have problems with outside stimuli.
 That includes filtering out background noise, having issues with their balance, and feeling overly sensitive to how clothes feel on their body.

-Occupational therapists develop exercises that teach those with an ASD how to handle everyday interactions, such as having their hair brushed.
+Occupational therapists develop exercises that teach those with ASD how to handle everyday interactions, such as having their hair brushed.
 The occupational therapist may also have them experience sensations like swinging, compressing their knees and elbows, and spinning.

 There may be programs set up to provide occupational therapy for autism in your local community.
 However, if you have a child or adolescent, they may benefit from staying in a place able to provide occupational therapy and other comprehensive care for their ASD.

-Camp Worth provides children and adolescents learning to live with an ASD with a unique residential experience.
+Camp Worth provides children and adolescents learning to live with ASD with a unique residential experience.
 We provide an array of services meant to help them manage their condition throughout their lives.

 - Education Services